jansen07/jansen07.github.io/_posts/2018-09-21-Manila-Mulesoft-Meetup-2-Experience.md

 <div style="font-size:1.1rem">
 #### Topic: Mule 4

-It was my second time attending mulesoft meetup now and the experience is getting more exciting.
+It was my second time attending Mulesoft meetup now and the experience is getting more exciting.
-Attending this meetup boosts my hype and enthusiasm on learning and mastering this technology.
+Attending this meetup boosts my hype and enthusiasm in learning and mastering this technology.
 It will make you feel that there are lots of mule developers out there just like me who integrates cloud services.

 <br>
 In this blog I will share to you my experiences on the event happened at WhiteSky Labs last September 20,2018
 <br>
 Last night(September 20) was a great experience.
-We learned a lot on what's new on Mule 4 and their advantages.
-The attendees shared their ideas on advantages on using mule 4 and what are the breaking changes that you have to watchout for.
+We learned a lot on what's new in Mule 4 and their advantages.
+The attendees shared their ideas of advantages in using Mule 4 and what are the breaking changes that you have to watchout for.
 <div class="row">
 <div class="col m6 s12">
 <div class="card hoverable">